icon-project/documentation/icon-key-concepts/transactions.md

 #### Check the Transaction Validation

 If you get the transaction hash as a response to sending a transaction to the ICON network, this means that your transaction has passed the validation.
 ICON network returns the transaction hash only when a transaction is valid.
-For specific information about this process, see the JSON-RPC APIs "icx_sendTransaction" section of the [ICON JSON-RPC API v3 Specification](https://github.com/icon-project/documentation/blob/develop/references/json-rpc/icon-json-rpc-v3.md) documentation.
+For specific information about this process, see the JSON-RPC APIs "icx_sendTransaction" section of the [ICON JSON-RPC API v3 Specification] documentation.

 #### Check the Transaction Confirmation

 You can check if a transaction is confirmed or pending using "icx_getTransactionResult" JSON-RPC API.
 "Pending" means that a transaction is in the transaction pool or block generation stage (except in the case of consensus failure on the block, it can be temporarily marked as "pending").
-For specific information about this process, see the JSON-RPC APIs "icx_getTransactionResult" section of the [ICON JSON-RPC API v3 Specification](https://github.com/icon-project/documentation/blob/develop/references/json-rpc/icon-json-rpc-v3.md) documentation.
+For specific information about this process, see the JSON-RPC APIs "icx_getTransactionResult" section of the [ICON JSON-RPC API v3 Specification] documentation.

+[ICON JSON-RPC API v3 Specification]: json-rpc-specification